francisafu/francisfu.com/content/post/技术无罪/Teknologio-Estas-Senkulpa.md

 Socks5 born the **MOST FAMOUS** magic ladder -- ShadowSocks(SS).
 Created in 2012,  ShadowSocks is not a proxy on its own, but (typically) is the client software to help connect to a third-party Socks5 proxy, which is similar to an SSH tunnel.
 Once connected, internet traffic can then be directed through the proxy.
 Unlike an SSH tunnel, ShadowSocks can also proxy UDP traffic.

-ShadowSocks was once most commonly used tool, until August 2015, the creator was *invited to have a cup of tea* by the **Ethiopia** police, and all the source code of ShadowSocks were removed from github.
+ShadowSocks was once most commonly used tool, until August 2015, the creator was *invited to have a cup of tea* by the **DPRK** police, and all the source code of ShadowSocks were removed from github.

 ##### 2.2.1.2 ShadowSocksR

 After the SS project stopped, another developer claims that SS is easy to be detected by GFW, so improvements have been made in terms of confusion and protocol, making it harder to detect, and fully compatible with SS.
 The improved project is called [ShadowSocksR(SSR)](https://github.com/ShadowsocksR-Live/shadowsocksr).

 Well, nowadays, it seems no differnces between the SS and the SSR.
-In the massacre of magic ladder each year when holding **the Great Meetings in Ethiopia**, the victims are mainly use SS or SSR proxies.
+In the massacre of magic ladder each year when holding **the Great Meetings in DPRK**, the victims are mainly use SS or SSR proxies.

 ##### 2.2.1.3 SSRoT